GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

-MySQL `SET` is a string object that can hold muliple values, each of which must be chosen from a list of permitted values specified when the table is created. `SET` is being mapped to `ARRAY<STRING>` spanner type.
-Validation of `SET` element values will be dropped in spanner.
+MySQL `SET` is a string object that can hold muliple values, each of which must be chosen from a list of permitted values specified when the table is created. `SET` is being mapped to Spanner type `ARRAY<STRING>`.
+Validation of `SET` element values will be dropped in Spanner.
 Thus for production use, validation needs to be done in the application.

 ### `Spatial datatype`

-MySQL spatial datatypes are used to represent geographic feature/geospatial feature.
+MySQL spatial datatypes are used to represent geographic feature.
 It includes `GEOMETRY`, `POINT`, `LINESTRING`, `POLYGON`, `MULTIPOINT`, `MULTIPOLYGON` and `GEOMETRYCOLLECTION` datatypes.
-Spanner does not support Geospatial data types.
+Spanner does not support spatial data types.
-This datatype are currently mapped to standard `STRING` spanner datatype.
+This datatype are currently mapped to standard `STRING` Spanner datatype.

 ### Storage Use